Spring '25 Collection

 Limited edition reduction lino prints

-These floral pieces are extraordinary in their detail, technical brilliance and complexity of process, as well as beautiful in their composition and lighting.
+These new prints by Alexandra are, as ever, extraordinary in their detail, technical brilliance and complexity of process, as well as beautiful in their colour palette, composition and lighting.

 They are reduction linocuts; a relief print formed with layers of colour which are cut and printed from the same block of lino.
 The block is cut away, gradually, in the process.